khushboo-kumar20/BVTechHub/README.md

 - **Add answer page for the student**

 The students can answer any of the question they want but only once.
-This can be done by accessing the Add Answer form.
+This can be done by accessing the Add Answer form which will be available on clicking the Add Answer button present on view answers page.

 ![image](https://user-images.githubusercontent.com/93242916/170878215-6339e87f-2ab0-479e-b251-2a1023e93256.png)